+If the transaxle is equipped with an o-ring plug, reinstall the plug into the rear transaxle and torque to 34-39 Nm (25-29 ft-lbs).

+Do not overtighten the transaxle plug.
+Overtightening can cause the transaxle case to crack.

-- 7. Reinstall the plug into the front transaxle and torque to 34-39 Nm (25-29 ft-lbs). - 8.
-Clean up any spilled oil and dispose of oil in accordance with local laws.
+8. Clean up any spilled oil and dispose of oil in accordance with local laws.